soumili19/SQL-PRACTICE/README.md

 # SQL_PRACTICE
 This repository contains my daily solutions to SQL query problems.
 I aim to upload at least two SQL query solutions every day as part of my learning journey.

-The problems are primarily taken from the popular SQL50 practice site, which offers a wide range of beginner to intermediate-level SQL challenges.
+The problems are primarily taken from the popular SQL50 practice site(The link is given in the about ), which offers a wide range of beginner to intermediate-level SQL challenges.

 For each solution, you can find: